-- 2. The use of buffering and adequate separation distances may be required to ensure visual compatibility between land uses within the Employment Area designation and adjacent or surrounding land uses. - 3.
+- 2. The use of buffering and adequate separation distances may be required to ensure visual compatibility between lands designated Employment and adjacent or surrounding land uses. - 3.
 The Town will designate, protect and plan for all employment areas in settlement areas by: - i.
 Planning for employment area uses over the long-term that require those locations including manufacturing, research and development in connection with manufacturing, warehousing and goods movement, and associated retail and office uses and ancillary facilities; - ii.
 Prohibiting residential uses, commercial uses, public service facilities and other institutional uses; - iii.
 Prohibiting retail and office uses that are not associated with the primary employment use; - iv.
 Prohibiting other sensitive land uses that are not ancillary to uses permitted in the employment area; and - v.
-Including an appropriate transition to adjacent non-employment areas to ensure land use compatibility and economic viability. - 4.
-The Town will protect employment areas that are located in proximity to major goods movement facilities and corridors, including facilities and corridors identified in provincial transportation plans, for the employment area uses that require those locations. - 5.
-The Town will assess and update employment areas to ensure that this designation is appropriate to the planned function of employment areas.
+Including an appropriate transition to adjacent non-employment areas to ensure land use compatibility and long-term economic viability. - 4.
+The Town will protect employment areas that are located in proximity to major goods movement facilities and corridors, including facilities and corridors identified in provincial transportation plans, for the employment area uses that require those locations.

-The following development criteria apply to the Employment Area land use designation:
+The following development criteria apply to the employment land use designation:

-- 1. Development within an Employment Area should be compatible with surrounding uses and promote a high quality urban design, landscaping, and screening, to heighten aesthetic appeal and encourage appropriate transition of land uses. - 2.
-Development within the Employment Area designation will use the following design standards to promote high quality appearance and function: - i.
+- 1. Development will be compatible with surrounding uses and promote high quality urban design, landscaping, and screening, to heighten aesthetic appeal and encourage appropriate transition of land uses. - 2.
+Development will use the following design standards to promote high quality appearance and function: - i.
 The visual appearance of development, in terms of building design and materials, landscaping, signs and accessory structures; - ii.
 Access location and design, parking area screening, and the layout of loading and truck manoeuvring areas; - iii.
 The location and screening of any permitted outside storage areas; - iv.
 The exposure of industrial developments and activities to more sensitive abutting land uses; - v.
 Effective integration of any accessory uses, particularly accessory retail components; and

 - vi.
 All industrial activities other than outside storage or display areas will be contained wholly within enclosed buildings. - 3.
-Existing natural environment features will be maintained and, where feasible, enhanced, to function as buffers and visual screens as incorporated into the development. - 4.
+Existing natural heritage features will be maintained and, where feasible, enhanced, to function as buffers and visual screens as incorporated into the development. - 4.
 Outside storage or display areas may only be permitted provided that they are properly screened from public view, and will be subject to the following additional criteria: - i.
 All outside storage areas will be located away from any adjacent existing residential and/or open space uses, or have adequate buffers that will visually screen the outside storage area from adjacent lands; - ii.
 All buffers, fencing and screening will visually enhance the site, and will be of permanent construction; and - iii.
 Where natural landscaping is utilized, it will be of adequate size to appropriately screen the outside storage area when it is installed. - 5.
-Development on lands within 300 metres of employment areas, will avoid, or where avoidance is not possible, minimize and mitigate potential impacts on the long-term economic viability of employment uses within existing or planned employment areas, in accordance with provincial guidelines. - 6.
-The proposed redevelopment of non-employment uses on employment land will only be permitted in accordance with Appendix I of this Plan.
+The proposed removal of lands from an employment area, as shown on Schedule C: Employment Areas, will only be permitted in accordance with Appendix I of this Plan.